-Working in designated groups, you must conduct a data-driven research project on some topic related to the study of population dynamics using the Savannah River Site zooplankton survey data.
-General topic areas in population dynamics include population growth and decline, density dependence, complex dynamics, extinction and invasion, demography, ecosystem engineering, spatial spread and contraction, and the dynamics of metapopulations.
-Your first task will be to pose an answerable research question.
+Working in designated groups, you must conduct a data-driven research project on one of the topics listed below related to the study of population dynamics, using the Savannah River Site zooplankton survey data.

+Each group must choose a different topic.
+Following selection of a topic, your first task will be to pose an answerable research question.
 It is important that this question is indeed answerable, so you will want to spend a significant amount of time composing your question and considering the methods you might adopt to answer it.
 Groups are encouraged to investigate the data while discussing their question and to engage their instructors in this process.
-Research questions must be approved by September 1, 2016.
+Research questions must be approved by end of class August 30, 2018.

 Once you have identified your research question, work should begin in earnest to answer this question.
 You are encouraged to consult your readings, outside material, and the instructors as you seek to answer your question.
 It is anticipated that considerable time outside of class will be required to complete your project.
 Such outside work may be achieved by meetings of the group, online meetings, or distributing responsibilities among group participants.
-Four class periods have been designated to work on these projects, primarily to enable you to consult the instructors for assistance with data analysis, programming, or other technical matters
+Six class periods have been designated to work on these projects, primarily to enable you to consult the instructors for assistance with data analysis, programming, or other technical matters.

 The required output of this work is a final report.
-This should be written to be fully reproducible using R Markdown and presented in the format of a scientific paper (Introduction, Methods, Results, Discussion,
+This should be written to be fully reproducible using R Markdown and presented in the format of a scientific paper (Introduction, Methods, Results, Discussion, References).

-References).
 Both .pdf and .Rmd versions of the report should be turned in.
 In many scientific journals, it has become customary to identify the individual contributions to a collaborative work.
 See, for example, http://journals.plos.org/plosone/s/authorship#loc-author-contributions.
 One report will be turned in for the whole group, but the report should contain a statement of each person's individual contributions.
 Projects will be scored according to their innovation, sophistication, comprehensiveness, and success in answering the question posed.
-Your final report is due October 1, 2016.
+Your final report is due October 2, 2018.